 In order to preserve their identities, hackers ask that the ransom be in bitcoin so the ransom cannot be traced back to them.
 Due to the increasingly popular nature of DDoS attacks, it’s safe to assume that hackers are making a pretty penny from these kinds of threats.
 To make matters worse, DDoS attacks can even be done by a complete amateur, which makes them even more dangerous than your typical hack.
 As explained in the official public service announcement from the FBI:

-Businesses that experienced a DDoS attack reported the attacks consisted primarily of Simple Discovery Protocol (SSDP) and Network Time Protocol (NTP) reflection/amplification attacks, with an occasional SYN-flood and, more recently, Wordpress XML-RPC reflection/amplification attack.
+Businesses that experienced a DDoS attack reported the attacks consisted primarily of Simple Discovery Protocol (SSDP) and Network Time Protocol (NTP) reflection/amplification attacks, with an occasional SYN-flood and, more recently, WordPress XML-RPC reflection/amplification attack.
 The attacks typically lasted one to two hours, with 30 to 35 gigabytes as the physical limit.

 Due to the nature of the attacks, DDoS threats are difficult to dodge completely.
 Since the server is being targeted by an excessive amount of bandwidth and traffic from all sorts of different IPs, it’s borderline impossible to block it completely.
 Your best chance to keep these threats at bay is to check where all of the traffic is coming from, and block the IPs that are targeting your server.
 This can keep attacks from the same source under control, and you can even block entire countries that are known for housing hackers to minimize the risk.

-If your business is concerned about the rise of DDoS attacks, you can trust Symmetric Engineering Group to help.
+If your business is concerned about the rise of DDoS attacks, you can trust Symmetric IT Group to help.
 We can help your company optimize its security and prepare for any downtime disaster.
 Give us a call at (813) 749-0895 to learn more about our Remote Network Monitoring IT Managed Service in Tampa and Florida